 There are basic computing and Internet access specifications that you will need in order to successfully participate in distance learning courses at Sul Ross State University.

-Resident students and students living in the area are provided with campus-based Internet access and several computer labs (ACR 104, ACR 106, and Library Second Floor).
+Resident students and students living in the area are provided with campus-based Internet access and several computer labs (ACR 106 and Library Second Floor).
 Students residing outside the area are expected to have access to a computer and secure their own Internet service provider.

 If your course is using Blackboard you will need:

-- Access to the Internet via an Internet Service Provider with at least a 56 Kbps connection.
-(We recommend the use of a cable modem or DSL if possible.)
+- Access to the Internet via an Internet Service Provider.
+We recommend the use of a cable modem or DSL if possible.